Faith0918/Application-Design-through-Design-Thinking-Process/README.md

 | Client A | #2 | Rescheule the session schedule. |

 ### Guidance
-- Please use texting function to communicate.
+- Please use chatting function to communicate.
-(Calling function is not implemented yet.)
+(Calling function is implemented in hard coding.)
 - Please start the client side task #1 after trainer requests feedback.
 - Only trainers can change schedules in the system.
 (Clients can't change schedules in the system.)
+- Screen keyboard function is implemented in hard coding.